chef/chef-web-docs/content/resources/powershell_package_source/_index.md

   ruby_type: String
   required: false
   description_list:
-  - markdown: The url where modules will be published to for this source.
+  - markdown: The URL where modules will be published to for this source.
 Only valid if the provider is `PowerShellGet`.
 - property: script_publish_location
   ruby_type: String